duypham-vog/VOGWalkthrough/README.md

 ```

 **Config ViewController**
 </br>Open ViewController which you want to display Walkthrough.
-Insert the viewDidLoad() function.
-Insert this code
+Inside the viewDidLoad() function, insert this code

 ```ruby
 VOGWalkthrough.shared.showStep(on: self, screenId: "SCREENID")